annoymousLink/PoisDetc-Code/README.md

 preprocessing method,
 class numbers
 ```
+# Results in the Paper

+For each result claim in this paper, we run experiments 10 or 20 times, and get their average value to present.
 # Detection
 To understand the performance of PoisDetc on BP affected model with a single infected label.
 Just execute:
 ```bash